zhouyl/flowblade/docs/components/overlay/tooltip.md

 # Tooltip

 Tooltip component for displaying additional information on hover or click.
+Tooltip provides a flexible way to display tooltips with support for various placements and styles.

 ## Requirements